mnater/Hyphenopoly/docs/Setup.md

 type: string ("all" | "element" | "text")
 default: "all"
 ````
-Define if and how elements are made unvisible while being hyphenated.
+Define if and how elements are made invisible while being hyphenated.
 ````html
 <script>
 var Hyphenopoly = {